 - Supreme Court of Western Australia 2008

-- Heritage Oil Limited on its joint venture agreement with Ghana National Petroleum Corporation relating to the East Keta and Deep Water Tano blocks offshore Ghana.
+- Heritage Oil Limited - on its joint venture agreement with Ghana National Petroleum Corporation relating to the East Keta and Deep Water Tano blocks offshore of Ghana.

-- OMV Norge on the Edvard Grieg field gas transportation, processing and tie-in agreements for the SAGE Pipeline & SEGAL System Transportation Agreements in the North Sea.
+- OMV - on the Edvard Grieg field gas transportation, processing and tie-in agreements for the SAGE Pipeline & SEGAL System Transportation Agreements in the North Sea.

-- Goldman Sachs on the UK North Sea exploration and production aspects of its subscription for a 19 per cent stake in DONG Energy A/S (overall deal value USD2 billion), including the Rosebank, Glenlivet and Laggan-Tormore fields.
+- Goldman Sachs - on the UK North Sea exploration and production aspects of its subscription for a 19% stake in DONG Energy A/S (overall deal value USD $2 billion), including the Rosebank, Glenlivet and Laggan-Tormore fields.